ikenox/comment-api-on-gae/README.md

 Because of Clean Architecture, application logic and domain logic are independent with detail of infrastructure.
 Followings are not appeared in the core of the application.

-- Various packages which is related to Google App Engine
+- Various packages which is related to Google App Engine infrastructure
 - Technological details of web application (e.g. context.Context)

 # Setup